john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     ...
     >>> f.close()

-This is particularly handy if the CSV data will eventually be read into any kind of dictionary.
+This approach is particularly handy if the CSV data will eventually be read into any kind of dictionary.

 ## Problem Sets